Second Highest Salary

 2. TOP 1 and MAX() Function

-I won’t delve into detailed code explanations, as I believe the queries are largely self-explanatory.
+Also, I won’t delve into detailed code explanations, as I believe the queries are mainly self-explanatory.

-I’d love to hear your thoughts if you know of other techniques.
+I’d love to hear your thoughts on other techniques.

 DROP TABLE IF EXISTS #Employees;